Deeksha2501/RGB-color-game/README.md

 ## RGB-color-game
-Fun game using basic JAVASCRIPT , HTML and CSS.
+[Fun Game](https://deeksha2501.github.io/RGB-color-game/) using basic JAVASCRIPT , HTML and CSS.

 ## Features of the game
   You can switch between easy and difficult mode.<br>